 The Exo-atmospheric Kill Vehicle (EKV) is the GMD’s means of physically destroying incoming target missiles.
 The EKV consists of a sensor-propulsion package that collides with the re-entry vehicle during the midcourse phase of the missile’s ballistic trajectory, using its own infrared seeker, guidance system, and motor.
 As it closes in on its target, the EKV integrates data from the X-band radars with its on-board sensors and locks on to the enemy missile.
 The EKV continuously adjusts its flight path until it collides with the target.
 The hit-to-kill impact causes complete destruction of the warhead, including any nuclear, chemical, or biological agents.

 The accelerated timelines for the initial delivery of the CE-I forced the designs to become a prototype that could demonstrate the viability of hit-to-kill while being deployed quickly.
-The designers upgraded the connectors to account for obsolescence issues on previous kill vehicles used in tests before the CE-I deployment and have continued to produce a number of subconfigurations to resolve other design and manufacturing issues.18
+The designers upgraded the connectors to account for obsolescence issues on previous kill vehicles used in tests before the CE-I deployment and have continued to produce a number of subconfigurations to resolve other design and manufacturing issues.19

-The second variant of EKV deployed on GBIs is the Capability Enhancement-II (CE-II), which MDA began designing in 2005.19 The CE-II features obsolescence upgrades for computer processors on CE-I that are designed to improve discrimination and a more sensitive infrared seeker.
+The second variant of EKV deployed on GBIs is the Capability Enhancement-II (CE-II), which MDA began designing in 2005.20 The CE-II features obsolescence upgrades for computer processors on CE-I that are designed to improve discrimination and a more sensitive infrared seeker.
 Changes to the algorithm also increased the processor throughput, again intending to enhance the ability of CE-II to discriminate targets from debris and decoys.
 After two unsuccessful intercept tests in 2010 due to the performance of the CE-II, MDA decided to halt procurement until the issues relating to the failed tests could be resolved.
-In January 2013, MDA conducted CTV-01, resulting in a successful flight test for the CE-II, followed by a successful intercept test in June 2014.20 Like the CE-I, the CE-II has a number of subconfigurations to resolve design and manufacturing problems encountered through the testing process.
+In January 2013, MDA conducted CTV-01, resulting in a successful flight test for the CE-II, followed by a successful intercept test in June 2014.21 Like the CE-I, the CE-II has a number of subconfigurations to resolve design and manufacturing problems encountered through the testing process.

 Redesigned Kill Vehicle (RKV)

-The FY2016 NDAA also included funding for the development of new kill vehicle technologies including a Redesigned Kill Vehicle (RKV) and a Multi-Object Kill Vehicle (MOKV).
-The RKV would include design upgrades for the CE-II to “improve reliability, maintainability, producibility, and affordability,” according to MDA Director VADM James Syring’s 2015 Testimony before the Senate Appropriations Committee.21 The plan is to incorporate enhancements in target acquisition and discrimination and on-demand communication to allow better use of alternative sensor data creating better situational awareness.
+The FY2016 NDAA included significant funding for the development of new kill vehicle technologies including a Redesigned Kill Vehicle (RKV) and a Multi-Object Kill Vehicle (MOKV).
+The RKV was designed to improve on and eventually replace the existing fleet of prototype CE-I and CE-II EKVs.22 The RKV upgrades would “improve reliability, maintainability, producibility, and affordability,” according to MDA Director VADM James Syring’s 2015 Testimony before the Senate Appropriations Committee.23 The RKV was intended to incorporate enhancements in target acquisition and discrimination and on-demand communication to allow better use of alternative sensor data creating better situational awareness.

 Multi-Object Kill Vehicle (MOKV)